Pāli Canon Is Self-Contained but Requires Detailed Explanation

 The Authenticity of the Tipiṭaka

 3. After the initial writing, the whole Tipiṭaka was periodically re-written on specially prepared ōla (palm) leaves over the next 2000 years.
 The leaves deteriorated over time and needed to be rewritten every 100+ years.
-Even though that was a very labor-intensive process (there are 57 large volumes in the modern printed version of the Pāli Canon), it served another CRITICAL purpose.
+Although that was a very labor-intensive process (there are 57 large volumes in the modern printed version of the Pāli Canon), it served another CRITICAL purpose.

 • The following video gives an idea about how those leaves were prepared and what tools were used to write:

 4. The fourth Buddhist Council was the last Council attended exclusively by Arahants.
 The writing of the Pāli Canon took place during that Council.
 That provides credence to the authenticity of the Tipiṭaka.
-Of course, no one can dispute that each Piṭaka is inter-consistent and consistent with the other two Piṭakas.
+Of course, no one can dispute that each Piṭaka is internally consistent and consistent with the other two Piṭakas.

 • That also provides a straightforward way of sorting out the Mahāyāna literature.
 They are all in Sanskrit and never in Pāli.
 Mahāyānic philosophers wrote all the Sanskrit suttā (more correctly sutrā) in Sanskrit.